Why Our Teens Don’t Know They Need Jesus

 Youth ministries too often exert more energy trying to be trendy and fun than faithfully teaching Christ.
-And the teaching that does take place is usually topically-driven and moralistic in content.
-From my observation, teaching that encourages our teens to live rightly is satisfactory for many parents (who seem to care more about their children liking the program and having friends there – so they stay on a “good path” – than what is actually being taught).
+The teaching that does take place is usually topically-driven and moralistic in content.
+From my observation, teaching that encourages our teens to live rightly is satisfactory for many parents, who seem to care more about their children liking the program and having friends there – so they stay on a “good path” – than what is actually being taught.

-What we as parents and the church too often fail to recognize is how the very teaching we believe is necessary for shaping “good” kids, actually drives them away from Jesus.
+What we as parents often fail to recognize is how the very teaching we believe is necessary for shaping “good” kids actually drives them away from Jesus.
 Law-driven content actually leads teens to view their own morality as the basis for their right standing with God.
 By following the rules, trying to love others, going to church, reading their Bibles and avoiding “bad behavior,” students view themselves as “good.”

 The more they adhere to the list of do’s and don’ts the better and better, and stronger and stronger a Christian they think they become.
 So instead of teens growing in awareness of their need for a Savior, and seeing His strength where they are weak, they boast in their own performance.